microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 	_Beginning the deployment_

-The deployment will probably take 5 minutes or more to complete, but rather than wait for it to complete, proceed to Exercise 2 and begin the process of setting up a wallet.
+The deployment will probably take about 5 minutes to complete, but rather than wait for it to finish, proceed to Exercise 2 and begin the process of setting up a wallet.

 <a name="Exercise2"></a>
 ## Exercise 2: Create a wallet ##

-The next thing to do with a blockchain network is to set up a wallet.
+The next task is to set up a wallet.
 For this, you'll use a Google Chrome extension called [MetaMask](https://metamask.io/).
-MetaMask enables you to use the Ether from a Blockchain network on Ethereum enabled websites as well as create an account with seeded Ether.
+MetaMask enables you to use the Ether from a Blockchain network on Ethereum-enabled Web sites as well as create an account and seed it with Ether.
+You won't be using Ether directly, but setting up a wallet is an easy way to create an account on the network that can be used in digital transactions.

 1. If Google Chrome isn't installed on your computer, [download it and install it](https://www.google.com/chrome/browser/desktop/index.html) now.